Everest Base Camp Trek Distance, Difficulty, Altitude

 Standard Itinerary for Everest Base Camp

 The above itinerary is the most common and standard itinerary for the Everest base camp trek.
 The standard approach to the Everest base camp is via Namche, Tengboche, Dingboche, Lobuche, Gorekshep and Everest base camp.
-You could also choose to add a few more days on approach by visiting less trodden route which is from Namche, Khumjung, Phortse, Dingboche, Lobuche, Gorekshep and Everest base camp.
+You could also choose to add a few more days on approach by visiting the less trodden route which is from Namche, Khumjung, Phortse, Dingboche, Lobuche, Gorekshep and Everest base camp.
 This also helps in the acclimatization process as you will be spending a few more nights at around 3000m before hitting 4000m.
 This is exactly the itinerary we follow on our Everest base camp trek.
-Higher above Dingboche, approach to the Everest base camp is the same for everyone unless you wish to cross KhongmaLa Pass, a high pass at 5,535m/18,160ft beneath the shadow of Lhotse south face.
+Higher above Dingboche, the approach to the Everest base camp is the same for everyone unless you wish to cross KhongmaLa Pass, a high pass at 5,535m/18,160ft beneath the shadow of Lhotse’s south face.

 If you want a more thrilling alternate route to Everest base camp then perhaps combining Everest and Gokyo Chola Pass may be an ideal itinerary for you.
-This itinerary provides the best of Everest in a single trip and the view from Gokyo Ri and Cho La Pass may be the euphoric moment for you.
+This itinerary provides the best of Everest in a single trip and the view from Gokyo Ri and Cho La Pass may be a euphoric moment for you.